Skip to content

 Does your steering feel like it’s slipping or catching as you turn?
 Or maybe you turn the wheel, and there’s a delay before the truck actually responds.
 This jerky or unresponsive feeling is a major safety concern.
 It suggests a problem with the mechanical parts of your steering system, like a worn-out steering gear or loose connections in the steering linkage.
 The connection between your steering wheel and your tires should be smooth and immediate.
 If it’s not, you lose precise control over your vehicle, which is especially dangerous when you’re hauling a heavy load.

-Too Much "Play" in the Steering Wheel
+Is There Too Much "Play" in Your Steering?

 A small amount of "play"—the distance you can turn the steering wheel before the tires start to move—is normal.
 But if you notice that gap is getting bigger, it’s a sign that parts are wearing out.
 When you can move the wheel more than an inch or two without any change in direction, it often points to worn tie rods, ball joints, or other steering linkage components.
 This looseness can make your truck feel like it’s wandering on the road, requiring constant corrections to stay in your lane.
 Addressing excessive steering wheel play is key to maintaining control.